 |Price ($/Watt)||$3.18 – $3.71||$3||$3.50||$3.75|

-This means that, for an average 5 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,900 to $18,550.
+This means that, for a 5 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,900 to $18,550.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 30 percent federal tax credit for solar, which everyone is eligible for, a 5 kW system with Mitsubishi would cost anywhere from $11,130 to $12,985.
+With the 26 percent federal tax credit for solar, which everyone is eligible for, a 5 kW system with Mitsubishi would cost anywhere from $11,130 to $12,985.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

 Mitsubishi panels may not offer the best efficiency or performance in the solar industry, but they’re still an appealing choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.
 The price of a solar PV system with Mitsubishi panels is in line with the industry average, and the company is a trustworthy brand has been manufacturing electronic equipment for nearly a hundred years.